Intermediate English dialogue

 SIMON: We usually go to the panto at Christmas; but I've only been to the theatre once apart from that, as far as I can remember.
 That was to see the Mousetrap **.
 It was great!

 CLARE: I love going to the theatre.
 I wish I could go more often, but I really have to push my mum sometimes.
 What I like best are musicals....
-I saw Evita in London a couple of years ago.
+I saw Les Mis** in London a couple of years ago.
 It was fabulous; and I've seen Phantom of the Opera too.
-That was absolutely fantastic.
+That was really cool.

-HORIZON: So you enjoy music, then; do you play an instrument or anything?
+James Porter: So you enjoy music, then; do you play in a school orchestra, or anything?

 CLARE: No. Sometimes I wish I did.
-I played the recorder when I was little, but that's all.
+My sister plays the violin in the school orchestra, but I only ever learned to play the recorder when I was little, that's all.
 But I love music, very much.
 I like all kinds of music.... well most kinds.
 I can't say I'm really into jazz all that much.

 REBECCA: Yeah, of course .......
 Most of it, anyway.
-I'm not sure if you can call some kinds of rap "culture"; but most of the time, pop's a sort of culture, isn't it?
+I'm not sure if you can call some kinds of rap "culture"; but pop's a sort of culture, isn't it?

 REBECCA: Yes, I suppose so; I mean something can be cultural for one person, but awful for someone else, can't it?.